 How To Apply

 Please visit our Important Dates webpage for details on this year’s deadlines.

 1. CASPA Application

 CASPA, the Central Application Service for Physician Assistants, is a web-based application service.
 Carefully follow instructions given on the CASPA website and check your application status regularly.
-Please do not send application materials to us, unless you are submitting a transcript to verify prerequisites taken during summer semester 2013.
+Please do not send any materials to us, except for summer transcript to verify prerequisites taken during summer semester 2014.
 Other transcripts and additional letters of reference received will be disregarded.

 - Go to the CASPA website, https://portal.caspaonline.org/ to create an account and begin your application.
 Follow instructions for each section and refer to FAQs as needed.

 - All required supplemental materials (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA as per instructions provided on the CASPA website.